United States Post Office

 In recent decades, Hennepin County has experienced continued growth and economic diversification.
 Minneapolis has evolved into a thriving hub for various industries, including technology, healthcare, and finance.
 The county has also emphasized sustainable development and environmental conservation, focusing on initiatives like green spaces, bike lanes, and public transportation.
 Today, Hennepin County is a vibrant, diverse community that blends its rich history with modern advancements, offering residents and visitors a wide range of opportunities and attractions.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Hennepin County, Minnesota.
+This timeline provides a concise overview of the key events in the history of Hennepin County, Minnesota.

 • 1852: Hennepin County is established by the Minnesota Territorial Legislature.